TSLAT Live Events for 2020

 - Featuring Robert C. Pennington, Ph.D., BCBA-D

 In this engaging workshop, educational professionals will learn powerful principles and practices from the field of applied behavior analysis (ABA).
-Dr. Pennington will walk participants through foundational principles in ABA using educational anecdotes, humor, and research examples.
+Dr. Pennington will walk participants through foundational principles of ABA using educational anecdotes, humor, and research examples.
 He will then show how these principles can be applied as effective teaching and intervention procedures to improve outcomes for students.
 Dr. Pennington’s experience is in working with students with autism spectrum disorder (ASD) and other developmental disabilities, but the workshop content can be applied to all populations.

 - Participants will describe key behavioral principles

 - Participants will describe several research-based procedures for addressing challenging behavior

 - Participants will describe several research-based procedures to improve academic/social outcomes.